PPierzc/DeepClusteringApi/README.md

 | Method | Path | Data | Response |
 |--------|------|------|----------|
 | POST   | /    | A Nx67x67 matrix with N ICA topographies| Array of cluster Ids |

+## Heroku Usage
+The repository is ready to be launched in heroku.
+Simply fork the project and link it to heroku.

+## Things to add
+* Training clustering model
+* Display clusters
+* Auto-artefact detection
+* Display topography cluster relation

+## Contribution
+For the repositiory, create a pull request with a full description of changes added.